How Much Does Spray Foam Insulation Cost in the Attic of an Existing Home in 2026? (Prices/Rates/Factors)

 Which is More Efficient – Insulating the Floor or Roof Deck of the Attic?

-The type of attic system you want is ultimately decided by what you want to do with the space.
-For people who feel like they need that extra storage or don’t want to risk moisture buildup, the unvented system is the way to go.
+ultimately depends on what you want to do with the space.
+If you want to make the attic usable for storage or living space and reduce the risk of moisture issues, the unvented system is the way to go.

 Let's dive a little deeper into what both of these techniques have to offer.